"Legal Corner: Legal Protection for Your App"

 This article is made available for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 The article content should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.
 Initial contact by email does not create an attorney-client relationship.

-About Legal Corner Legal Corner is a recurring column in Silicon Bayou News, featuring a discussion of legal issues relevant to entrepreneurs and start-ups.
-Legal Corner is authored and edited by Michael Balascio and Michelle M. Rutherford, associates at the New Orleans-based law firm Barrasso Usdin Kupperman Freeman & Sarver, L.L.C.
-Michael and Michelle have significant experience advising small companies and start-ups with strategic and legal decisions.
-They are both licensed to practice law in Louisiana – with Michael also licensed in Massachusetts and New York, and Michelle in California.
+Legal Corner is a recurring column in Silicon Bayou News, featuring a discussion of legal issues relevant to entrepreneurs and start-ups.
+Legal Corner is authored and edited by Michael Balascio, an attorney at the New Orleans-based law firm Barrasso Usdin Kupperman Freeman & Sarver, L.L.C.
+Michael has significant experience advising small companies and start-ups with strategic and legal decisions.

 About Silicon Bayou